Amazon Has Stopped Selling Its Press-to-order Dash Buttons | Digital Trends

 The online shopping giant has never revealed how many of the Dash buttons it managed to sell, and probably never will.
 A couple of years ago it claimed that four of them were being pressed every minute, suggesting either that people were running out of stuff a lot, or that the kids were running riot in numerous homes across the country, ordering things without Mom and Dad’s consent.

-Amazon says it’ll continue to support the Dash device for as long as people want to use it, but it won’t be selling any more of them.
+Amazon says it will continue to support the Dash device for as long as people want to use it, but it won’t be selling any more of them.